yingying0525/EventTeller/README.md

 You can try our old version demo http://www.iiret.info , the new version is buiding now.

-All the needed jars can be downloaded from http://pan.baidu.com/share/link?shareid=377536&uk=2634814594
+All of the needed jars can be downloaded from http://pan.baidu.com/share/link?shareid=377536&uk=2634814594

 Thanks
 ========

 Thanks to Ansj (A Chinese Tokenizer https://github.com/ansjsun/ansj_seg)

+DB-IIR Lab Renmin University of China (http://iir.ruc.edu.cn)